axelerant/testimonials-widget/readme.txt

 * Deletes related cache entries on testimonial update
 * Excerpts for widget view, with read more link to complete testimonial
 * Filters for caching control, text replacement and more
-* Include or exclude specific testimonials for display
 * Optional alternate destinations for "Read more" links
 * Optionally disable caching for widget, shortcode or theme functions
+* Optionally prevent duplicate testimonials on a page
 * Optionally show excerpts with single view
 * Read more links on testimonials exceeding the character limit
 * Select only testimonials with images
 * Select testimonials of arbitrary maximum and minimum length
 * Shortcodes and theme functions for testimonials count and testimonial link list
 * Update notification for automatic upgrading
+* WPML compatible

 [Buy Testimonials Widget Premium](http://aihr.us/wordpress/testimonials-widget-premium/) plugin for WordPress.